 Do colored pencil drawings sell?

-Colored pencil drawings sell, but they often sell for a lower price than drawings in other mediums.
+Colored pencil drawings sell but often sell for a lower price than drawings in other mediums.
 This is because the colors are less vibrant than those in paintings and other works that use oil or acrylic paints.
 Additionally, the level of detail achieved with colored pencils is often not as high as with different mediums.

 Can you make money from pencil drawings?